 TOURNAMENT RULES & REGULATIONS

-1) AGE RULE: All players participating in the Tournament must be 35 years of age or older on February 9, 2019 (50 years of age or older in the 50+ division, 60 years of age or older in the 60+ division).
-Proof of age must be submitted, if requested by the Tournament Committee.
+1) AGE RULE: All players participating in the Tournament must be 35 years of age or older on February 15, 2020 (50 years of age or older in the 50+ division, 60 years of age or older in the 60+ division) unless approved by the Tournament Committee Proof of age must be submitted, if requested by the Tournament Committee.
 All games played by a team using under-aged players will be forfeited.

 2) A player can only play with ONE TEAM.
-Any exceptions will only be granted by the Tournament Chairman and the team or player in question must make the request in advance of the tournament or a specific game.
+Any exceptions will only be granted by the Tournament Chairman and the team or player in question must make the request in advance of the tournament or all specific games.

 3) Teams must be ready to start on time or the game will be forfeited.